-From Eastlick, you can head up to Library Hall to Terrell Mall, which is close to Holland Library.
-Appropriately in front of Holland Library, close to the Compton Union Building (CUB), you will see a sculpture of a man made of books.
+From Eastlick, make your way towards Library Hall, connecting to Terrell Mall, next to Holland Library.
+Positioned appropriately in front of Holland Library, near the Compton Union Building (CUB), sits a sculpture portraying a man crafted entirely from books..

 Near the Smith Center is the Fine Arts building, a place devoted to Art.
 There you can find Gallery II and Gallery III, which has rotating exhibits throughout the year.
 You can also find an outdoor sculpture known as “Portal”, by Buster Simpson.